OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 3. AXI4-Stream Ethernet Sideband Interface (from FIM)
 4. Ethernet Clock Interface (eth_clock) (from FIM)

 The he-hssi uses the APF interface for HSSI CSR (MMIO) accesses.
 The AXI4-Stream Ethernet data and side band interface along with Ethernet clocks communicate directly to the he-hssi module in the AFU region through platform independent data structures provided by the PIM.
-Even if you implement a different MAC you typically can leverage these data structures defined in https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/ipss/d5005/eth/inc/ofs_fim_eth_avst_if.sv without modification.
+Even if you implement a different MAC you typically can leverage these data structures defined in the hssi/inc/ofs_fim_eth_avst_if.sv file [here](https://github.com/OFS/ofs-d5005) without modification.

 While the platform-independent interfaces in ofs_fim_eth_if.sv are convenient containers for passing data streams through the design hierarchy, both the MAC and AFU traffic generator require platform-specific data types.
 The payloads of the streams in ofs_fim_eth_if.sv are defined in platform-specific structures, with fields that are MAC-specific.
-In this 10GbE reference design, the payload datatypes are defined in https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/ipss/d5005/eth/s10/includes/ofs_fim_eth_plat_if_pkg.sv.
+In this 10GbE reference design, the payload datatypes are defined in the ipss/hssi/s10/includes/ofs_fim_eth_plat_if_pkg.sv file h[here](https://github.com/OFS/ofs-d500).
 Implementers connecting a new MAC should generally edit only ofs_fim_eth_plat_if_pkg.sv when defining payloads.

 ####  **12.2.3 HSSI Sideband Interface**
 <a name="hssi_sideband_intf"></a>

 The AXI4-Stream sideband interface has been been defined to allow for time sensitive status and flow control information.
 It does not have the optional `tready` signal and assumes the slave always accepts  information.
 The Ethernet sideband interface varies widely across IPs and operating modes and device generations.
-In Intel OFS Stratix 10 FIM, the Ethernet sideband signals are mapped to the AXI4-Stream interface and interface variations can be accommodated by customizing the `tdata` signals of the sideband interface in platform specific interface packages using the PIM.
+In OFS Stratix 10 FIM, the Ethernet sideband signals are mapped to the AXI4-Stream interface and interface variations can be accommodated by customizing the `tdata` signals of the sideband interface in platform specific interface packages using the PIM.

-As an example, please refer to ofs_fim_eth_sideband_tx_axis_if interface in [ofs_fim_eth_if.sv](https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/ipss/d5005/eth/inc/ofs_fim_eth_if.sv).
+As an example, please refer to ofs_fim_eth_sideband_tx_axis_if interface in the ipss/hssi/inc/ofs_fim_eth_if.sv found [here](https://github.com/OFS/ofs-d500).

-The t_axis_eth_sideband_tx and t_axis_eth_sideband_rx structures are found in [ofs_fim_eth_if_pkg.sv](https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/ipss/d5005/eth/inc/ofs_fim_eth_if_pkg.sv).
+The t_axis_eth_sideband_tx and t_axis_eth_sideband_rx structures are found in the ipss/hssi/s10/includes/ofs_fim_eth_plat_if_pkg.sv file [here](https://github.com/OFS/ofs-d5005).

-Platform specific details for the 10GbE example are from [ofs_fim_eth_plat_if_pkg.sv](https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/ipss/d5005/eth/s10/includes/ofs_fim_eth_plat_if_pkg.sv)
+Platform specific details for the 10GbE example are from the ipss/hssi/s10/includes/ofs_fim_eth_plat_if_pkg.sv file [here](https://github.com/OFS/ofs-d5005).

 #### **12.2.4 Reconfiguration Interfaces**
 <a name="hssi_reconfig_intf"></a>

-The reconfiguration interface in the Intel OFS EA design consists of abstracted and consolidated memory-mapped transceiver reconfiguration interfaces that are exposed to the HSSI CSRs.
+The reconfiguration interface in the OFS EA design consists of abstracted and consolidated memory-mapped transceiver reconfiguration interfaces that are exposed to the HSSI CSRs.
 The reconfiguration interface directly exposes the address space of the MAC and PHY IPs in order to allow a software driver to perform dynamic reconfiguration of those IPs (i.e. read/write access to the Native PHY CSRs).
 Therefore, to use this interface you must be familiar with the CSR memory maps of the corresponding Intel IP cores.

 The table below summarizes all the ports associated with Reconfiguration Interfaces.